-Baquacil is a chlorine-free brand of pool cleaning products that keeps your pool looking its best all season long.
+Baquacil is a chlorine-free brand of pool cleaning products that will keep your pool looking its best all season long.
 Also, Baquacil pool products help you give your pool an excellent look in less than 24 hours.
-Becuase of the fact there is no chlorine, your pool water will not be harsh on the eyes or clothes as you swim and enjoy your pool.
+Because of the fact, there is no chlorine, your pool water will not be harsh on the eyes or clothes as you swim and enjoy your pool.

 Nature2 is a sanitizing system that uses patented mineral-bed technology to provide crystal clear water and improved water quality.
 Working with the pool filtration system, Nature2 uses elemental minerals that combine with a small amount of chlorine to inhibit bacteria growth and eliminate contaminants.
 Minerals make the water noticeably softer, and less chlorine means a lower potential for red-eye, dry skin or foul odors.
 With Nature2, your swim experience is clean, fresh, and gently soothing.